 What is the main difference between Natoma MCP Gateway and MintMCP Gateway?

-MintMCP Gateway distinguishes itself through one-click STDIO deployment, SOC2 Type II certification, and minutes-not-months deployment speed.
-While specific Natoma capabilities vary, MintMCP provides automatic OAuth protection for any MCP endpoint, complete audit trails meeting SOC2/GDPR requirements, and 100+ pre-built connectors versus custom integration development.
-The platform eliminates the $500K-2 million investment and 3-6 months deployment time that custom solutions require.
+MintMCP Gateway distinguishes itself through managed SaaS-first deployment, SOC 2 Type II audited security controls, compliance with HIPAA standards, BAA availability, and a data-permissions-first architecture.
+While specific Natoma capabilities vary, MintMCP provides OAuth brokering for stdio and hosted MCP servers, audit trails, SCIM-driven RBAC, hosted MCP connectors, Virtual MCP Bundles, and Agent Bundles with M2M auth and an “act as agent” flow.
+The platform can reduce the $500K-2 million investment and 3-6 months deployment time that custom solutions may require.

 Can AWS API Gateway replace a dedicated MCP gateway solution?